These Caramel Pecan Chocolate Chip Cookies are chewy, soft, with a nutty crunch and gooey caramel. You’ll love this easy, no-chill cookie recipe!

 Instructions

 • In a large mixing bowl, combine butter and sugars for about 2 minutes, until fully blended.
-Add in eggs and vanilla and beat until well mixed.
+Add in eggs and vanilla extract and beat until well mixed.

 • Add in flour, salt, and baking soda.
 Beat JUST until fully combined.
 Fold in chocolate chips, caramel bits, and pecans.

-• Using a 3 Tablespoon cookie scoop, drop onto parchment paper lined baking sheets about 2 inches apart.
+• Using a 2 Tablespoon cookie scoop, drop onto parchment paper lined baking sheets about 2 inches apart.
 If desired, press some extra chocolate chips into the top of the cookies.

 • Bake for 11-13 minutes, until outside of cookie is lightly browned.
 Remove from oven and allow to cool several minutes on baking sheet.
 Remove and cool completely on wire rack.
-The number of cookies is determined by the size scoop you use.
-I prefer these to be larger…which yields about 2 dozen cookies.

 Notes